 - It belongs to the Araliaceae plant family.

 - Common names for this plant include Japanese angelica tree, Chinese angelica-tree, and Korean angelica-tree.

 Aralia elata fruits photograph by Wendy Cutler.
-An overview of

 It carries a black fruit in the fall and does best when it is grown in a sheltered environment as it loves partial shade.

 Ideally the soil should be deep and loamy.
 Despite these preferences the plant is not overly delicate and can also tolerate sunny areas with a poorer soil.